-Moreover, unadjusted models demonstrated that lower TNFα, IFN-γ, IL1β, IL2, IL4 and IL6 levels in BM were weakly associated with a higher WAZ at (p<0.05).
+Moreover, unadjusted models demonstrated that lower TNFα, IFN-γ, IL1β, IL2, IL4 and IL6 levels in BM were weakly associated with a higher WAZ at final visit (p<0.05).
 Although significant, the β -coefficients were small.
-When these models were adjusted for maternal anemia, TNFα and IL6 remained significant predictors of WAZ at (p<0.05).
+When these models were adjusted for maternal anemia, TNFα and IL6 remained significant predictors of WAZ at final visit (p<0.05).
 All other adjusted models were non-significant (Table 4).

 4 Discussion